VillagerUnknown/GraveyardsAndGhosts/README.md

 **Custom Block Types**

-* **Resurrection Statues** - The centerpiece of every Graveyard, the resurrection statue can be crafted in the crafting bench by surrounding a Totem of Undying with the desired statue material.
+* **Resurrection Statues** - The centerpiece of every Graveyard, the resurrection statue can be crafted in the crafting bench with a Totem of Undying and the desired statue material.
 It will act as a respawn point for ghosts.
 Ghosts can interact with the statue to resurrect.
 * **Coffins** - A chest-like block that when disturbed has a chance of spawning an undead mob.
 Are the treasures inside worth the risk?
-Coffins can be crafted with a stonecutter.
+Coffins can be crafted in the crafting table with a Chest and the desired statue material.
 * **Grave Soil** - A dirt-like block that when disturbed has a chance of spawning an undead mob.
-Grave soil will not drop it's item form and has a chance of dropping loot when broken.
+Grave soil will not drop it's item form, cannot be crafted, and has a chance of dropping loot when broken.
 Be respectful of the dead and watch your step or pay the consequences!
 * **Statues** - Aesthetic statues including generic statues, player statues, villager statues, pillager statues, piglin statues, and dragon-inspired statues.
 All statues can be crafted with a stonecutter.
 * **Pedestals** - Basic cut blocks to hold statues that can be crafted with a stonecutter.
 * **Tombstones** - Various grave markers including flat, rounded, and broken tombstones.
 Use silk touch on tombstones if you don't want their broken form.
 All tombstones can be crafted with a stonecutter.
 (In the future I hope to be able to make tombstones similar to signs where players can edit and place text on them.)